HybridShivam/gulp-brotli-compression/README.md

 **Deploying the website code**
 1. You can simply paste all the files(including the original and the .br ones) in your `DocumentRoot` as you normally do.
-1. Make sure to setup the web server to respond to `Accept-Encoding: "gzip, deflate, br"` requests differently with the `.br` extension files.
+1. Make sure to setup the web server to respond to `Accept-Encoding: "gzip, deflate, br"` requests differently with the `.br` extension files as shown below:

 **Configuring the server**
 1. Make sure brotli compressed files exist right next to the normal files in respective folders.
 E.g. if you have a file `/var/www/html/style.css` there should also be `/var/www/html/style.css.br`